apache/flink/docs/dev/batch/index.md

 {% endhighlight %}

-Make sure that the names (`broadcastSetName` in the previous example) match when registering and accessing broadcasted data sets.
+Make sure that the names (`broadcastSetName` in the previous example) match when registering and accessing broadcast data sets.
 For a complete example program, have a look at
 {% gh_link /flink-examples/flink-examples-batch/src/main/scala/org/apache/flink/examples/scala/clustering/KMeans.scala "KMeans Algorithm" %}.
 </div>
 </div>